AdobeDocs/experience-platform.en/help/tags/extensions/server/tiktok/overview.md

 When sending shared events, make sure that every event includes a pixel ID, event ID and name.
 Duplicated events that arrive within five minutes of each other will be merged.
 If the data field was absent from the first event, it will be combined with the subsequent event.
 Any duplicate events received within 48 hours will be removed.

-See the [!DNL TikTok] documentation on [Event Deduplication](https://ads.tiktok.com/help/article/event-deduplication) for details on this process.
+See the [!DNL TikTok] documentation on [Event Deduplication](https://ads.tiktok.com/help/article/event-deduplication) for more details on this process.

 ## Next steps